Aditya-1838/API-Service-Development/README.md

   - Description:Generates and downloads a PDF report containing metrics based on the leads and campaigns data.
   - The user will receive a PDF file download prompt.

+6.For sending Email you need to enter the sender and recipient email.

 ## Example Response: